Skip to main content

 Other connection string formats are valid provided they are for a SQL database that is supported by SQLAlchemy.
 You can find more information on the dialects supported by SQLAlchemy on their dialects page.

-2. Store the credentials required for your connection string.
+2. Store the credentials required for your connection.

 GX supports the following methods of securely storing credentials.
-Chose one to implement for your connection string:
+Chose one to implement for your connection:

 Environment variables provide the quickest way to securely set up your credentials.